 6. Online Driver Model

-Similar to the online lab model, the online driver model focuses completely on instruction through the Internet and generally resonates with independent learners.
+Similar to the online lab blended learning model, the online driver model focuses completely on instruction through the Internet and generally resonates with independent learners.

 Face-to-face check-ins usually aren’t required, as students work from remote locations such as their homes to complete coursework.